The Bulfinch Companies: History

+Bulfinch is currently in its third generation of management.
+Bulfinch is owned and has been continuously operated by the Schlager family.

 Acquisitions

 Osborn Triangle

 Located adjacent to MIT's campus in Kendall Square, Bulfinch, in partnership with MIT and Harrison Street Real Estate Capital, acquired three buildings: 610 Main Street North, 700 Main Street and 1 Portland Street "for 1.1 Billion Dollars".
 The three properties feature 677,000 square feet of lab, office and retail space, with a parking garage that includes 650 spaces.
-Key tenants include Pfizer, Novartis, Lab Central as well as restaurants Sulmona, Café Luna Revela, and Boston Burger.
+Key tenants include: Pfizer, Novartis, Lab Central as well as restaurants Sulmona, Café Luna Revela, and Boston Burger.

 10 Brookline Place

 Bulfinch acquired 10 Brookline Place in 2018 for 153 million dollars.
 The property consists of six floors with a total of 173,000 square feet of office space with 240 parking spaces available on 1.7 acres of land.

 Lifetime Center

 In July 2012, Bulfinch acquired the 300,000 square foot Atrium Mall in Chestnut Hill, Massachusetts from Simon Property Group, with plans to re-position it as a mixed-use medical office property, partially demolishing it, and then rebuilding and renovating it.
 The Lifetime Center reopened in Fall 2017 with Lifetime Fitness and Dana–Farber Cancer Institute as anchor stores.